bithalver/ThreadPictures/README.md

   ./TP --help_plane   # help on plane types and their parameters
 ```

-See attached yaml files for examples.
+See attached yaml files for examples in the 'input' folder.

 Requirements:
  - perl 5.10